xplode/data-structures-in-java/binary-search-tree/README.md

-# Overview (What is a binary search tree?)
+# What is a binary search tree?
 Let's start high level.
 A [tree](https://en.wikipedia.org/wiki/Tree_(graph_theory)) is an undirected [graph](https://en.wikipedia.org/wiki/Graph_theory) where every node is connected by exactly one path.
 Any acyclic connected graph is a tree.
-If none of that made any sense then you probably need to learn about graphs.
+If none of that made any sense then you need to spend a little time going over graphs.

 A graph where every node can have at most two children is a binary tree.